 We believe this inability and unwillingness to take advantage to what works is due in part to how mankind self-defines, and how our species has built institutions and systems under faulty assumptions about the nature of humans.
 That belief explains why Logoteleology takes a more systemic and macro (socio-psychological) view to existential problems.
 However, its work starts with the individual and works its way up to groups, and then to the broader environment.
 MPP is concerned with approaches that build a collective will to a purpose that is meaningful.

 Concerning measures, while logoteleology leverages academic empirical findings to comprehend what improves the human condition, the science monitors large-scale outcomes such as published by the United Nations Happiness Report, Edelman Trust Report, and Gallup’s Global Engagement Report to measure success.
 Logoteleologists give higher weight to macro-level reports because they explain what the real state of humanity is.
+We encourage research on logoteleology propositions and models.

 Again, it is important to emphasize that our primary goal is to follow a two-pronged approach: (1) to release human potential for what is meaningful and right; (2) and to assist people and institutions thrive and succeed by avoiding what does not work, and applying what does lead to genuine success.
 That explains Logoteleology’s existential, positive and optimistic outlook toward humans.
 The science is concerned with the release of human potential for good.

 I must also state that Logoteleology is not in the business of disproving and challenging others’ theories.
 MPP is concerned with carrying out empirical research that tests its premises and propositions, aiding people and organizations strive and succeed, and, when required, helping people and institutions solve stubborn business and existential problems and paradoxes.
-While there are promising results to its approach, further empirical studies are encouraged.
+While there are promising results to its approach, again, further empirical studies are encouraged.

 I would like to close with some final thoughts and questions for you, the reader: